josh-tt/alpine-js-breadcrumbs/README.md

 # Why?
 If you want a quick and dirty way to get breadcrumbs as data in Alpine so you can do stuff/display them perhaps this is interesting for you.
 I needed a way to get breadcrumbs from a url so started writing it and just kept adding to it.

-For example, if ajax-ing in content and not updating the url, but you want to extract some links and names (breadcrumbs) from the string, this does it.
-You then have to use that data in your template as you see fit.

 You can also turn query strings into breadcrumb like object with name/url.
 Why?
 Not sure, but I added it thinking of displaying 'tags' for search queries

 #Usage